Ophelia John

 “Book One of Karl Ove Knausgaard’s much-discussed six-volume series, Min kamp (My Struggle), captures the pulse and tempo of being alive."

-She studied architecture at the University of Texas at Austin (MArch) and writing and editing at the Harvard Extension School and the University of British Columbia (MFA).
+Ophelia John studied architecture at the University of Texas at Austin (MArch), editing at the Harvard Extension School, and writing at the University of British Columbia (MFA).